Joji Obara

-In 2007, Obara was jailed for life on multiple rape charges and manslaughter, but was acquitted of Blackman's rape and murder for lack of direct evidence.
+In 2007, Obara was sentenced to life imprisonment on multiple rape charges and manslaughter, but was acquitted in the Blackman case for lack of direct evidence.
 In December 2008, the Tokyo High Court found Obara guilty on the counts of abduction, dismemberment and disposal of Blackman's body.
-Blackman's death, as well as Obara's trial, received extensive press coverage internationally, especially in Britain.
+Blackman's death, as well as Obara's trial, received extensive press coverage internationally, especially in the United Kingdom.

 Background

-Joji Obara was born on 10 August 1952 to Zainichi Korean parents in Osaka.
-During his youth, Obara's father worked his way from scrap collector to immensely wealthy owner of a string of properties and pachinko parlors.
-Obara was educated at private Tokyo schools, and received daily tutoring in a variety of subjects.
+Joji Obara was born on 10 August 1952 to Zainichi Korean parents in Osaka, Osaka Prefecture.
+During his youth, Obara's father worked his way from a scrap collector to the immensely wealthy owner of a string of properties and pachinko parlors.
+Obara was educated at private schools in Tokyo, and received daily tutoring in a variety of subjects.
 At age 15, he enrolled in a prestigious prep school affiliated with Keio University, virtually guaranteeing his acceptance into the university.

-Two years later, after his father's death in Hong Kong, Obara inherited property in Osaka and Tokyo.
+Two years later, following his father's death in Hong Kong, Obara inherited property in Osaka and Tokyo.
 After traveling extensively and graduating from Keio University with degrees in politics and law, he became a naturalized Japanese citizen and legally changed his name.
-Obara invested heavily in real estate speculation, gaining assets estimated as much as $38 million.
-After losing his fortune and his firm in the 1990s recession, he was pursued by creditors, and reportedly used his business as a money laundering front for the yakuza syndicate Sumiyoshi-kai.
+Obara invested heavily in real estate speculation, gaining assets estimated as much as US$38 million.
+After losing his fortune and his firm during the 1990s recession, Obara was pursued by creditors and reportedly used his business as a money laundering front for the yakuza syndicate Sumiyoshi-kai.

 Crimes

-Obara was a drug user who was reported to have a fixation on white women (who were often viewed as status symbols in Japan).
-He developed a pattern of criminal behavior, beginning with unlawfully administering drugs to render his victims unconscious and abduct and rape them.
+Obara was a habitual drug user who was reported to have a fetish for white women.
+He developed a pattern of criminal behavior, beginning with unlawfully administering drugs to render his victims unconscious, then abducting and raping them.
 Obara victimized women of both Japanese and Western backgrounds.
-He recorded his attacks on videotape, at least 400 of which were recovered by police, giving them cause to believe that he might have raped anywhere from 150 to 400 women.
-Police found extensive journals in which Obara made reference to "conquest play", a euphemism describing his sexual assaults on women whom he wrote were "only good for sex" and on whom he sought "revenge on the world" drugging them with chloroform.
+Obara recorded his attacks on videotape, at least 400 of which were recovered by police, giving them cause to believe that he might have raped anywhere from 150 to 400 women.
+Police found extensive journals in which Obara made reference to "conquest play", a euphemism describing his sexual assaults on women whom he wrote were “good only for sex" and on whom he sought "revenge on the world" after drugging them with chloroform.